Mānoa Heritage Center

 Kelsey Hara

-Starting off as an intern to currently working on staff, Kelsey manages MHC’s website, social media platforms, and e-news along with assisting our cultural site manager with the collections at Kūaliʻi.
-She has a Master’s degree in Library & Information Science and graduate certificate in Museum Studies from the University of Hawaiʻi at Mānoa.
-Aside from exploring MHC’s garden of rare native plants, Kelsey enjoys baking and crocheting.
+From graduate school intern to staff member, Kelsey formery managed MHC’s social media and communications but has transitioned to be part of the new collections team.
+She has a Master’s degree in Library & Information Science and a graduate certificate in Museum Studies from the University of Hawaiʻi at Mānoa.

 Lilia Lorenzo

-As a garden steward and educator, Lilia is part of the team that tends to and shares MHC’s gardens.
-Born and raised on Maui, she rides her bike to work and has her own small business Lilia Poliahu Studio.
+As education designer, Lilia works with the rest of MHC’s education team to create and implement programs for visitors of all ages.
+Born and raised on Maui, she rides her bike to work, and has her own small business Lilia Poliahu Studio.

 Kanoa Nakamura

-As the garden and grounds assistant Kanoa is part of the team that tends to and shares MHC’s gardens with school groups of all ages along with assisting our caretaker with the maintenance of our buildings.
+As the botanical educator, Kanoa is part of the team that tends to and shares MHC’s gardens with school groups of all ages.
 Born and raised in Waimānalo, Kanoa has a passion for native plants and is working towards a degree in the UH system.
 When he’s not at MHC, Kanoa can be found surfing and volunteering for island-wide restoration efforts.

 Kevin Prior

-As MHC’s first full-time Caretaker, Kevin ensures that our buildings and physical assets are well-managed and maintained.
+As MHC’s Facilities Manager, Kevin ensures that our buildings and physical assets are well-managed and maintained.
 Originally from Pennsylvania, Kevin grew up on a farm, is a certified machinist, and moved to Hawaiʻi in 2009.

 Lisa Solomine